Skip to content

 Nicole is devoted to implement fun, multi-sensory therapeutic play-based intervention into each and every session to make a positive impact on her client’s everyday lives.

-About Nikki Perez, MOTR/L Clinical Supervisor of OT
+Nikki Perez, MOTR/L

 Nikki Perez is a Licensed and Registered Occupational Therapist in the state of New Jersey.